 Under the new Wholesale Distribution Tariff (WDT) proposed by Pacific Gas & Electric Company (PG&E) in 2020, all new power interconnections will need to be at primary voltage.
-This imposes an additional cost of \$500,000 for most new interconnections.
+This imposes an additional \$500,000 for the majority of new interconnections.
 Any capital project that requires a new, upgraded, or relocated electrical service will be impacted by this requirement.
+The City continues to litigate the terms and conditions of new WDT (WDT3) at the Federal Energy Regulatory Commission (FERC).
+These more onerous requirements took effect in April 15, 2021 with the exception of the termination of unmetered load service.
+The City was able to negotiate an interim agreement to allow some limited service to the City's existing unmetered loads while the WDT3 is litigated at FERC.

 In addition, the WDT rates have transitioned from a fixed rate methodology to formula rates which allows PG&E to impose new costs or adjust rates annually.
 The result is that the distribution rates have doubled.
-The City now pays over \$25 million per year for distribution level service in addition to approximately \$30 million per year for transmission level service through the California Independent System Operator (CAISO).
+The City now pays over \$20 million per year for distribution level service in addition to approximately \$30 million per year for transmission level service through the California Independent System Operator (CAISO).
 The City must also pay substantial additional costs for the installation of oversized equipment (primary voltage) on secondary loads and costs for upgrades to PG&E's system.
-The City has reached a settlement on the new rate structure but is still litigating other costs, including, but not limited to, the requirements for more costly equipment and requirements to pay for upgrades to the PG&E system that PG&E's retail customers benefit from.
+The City has reached a settlement on the new rate structure but is still litigating other costs, including, but not limited to, the requirements for more costly equipment and requirements to pay for upgrades to the PG&E system used for retail customers.

-The Plan proposes \$1.6 billion in funding for Public Works renewal needs over the next 10 years, with \$951 million coming from the General Fund, as shown in Chart 10.1.
+The Plan proposes \$1.6 billion in funding for Public Works renewal needs over the next 10 years, with \$835 million coming from the General Fund, as shown in Chart 9.1.
 SFPUC renewal projects are not represented in this curve.